CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

   ##### Roles
   * IT solution Architect
   * 🟠 System Administrator: keeps servers operational, it handles the on-site hardware and infrastructure, Install, superto and mantain computer system and servers
-  * 🟣 Network administrator: Desing, install, configura, and maintain LAN and WAN
+  * 🟣 Network administrator: Desing, install, configurate, and maintain LAN and WAN
   * 🟣 Desktop administrator: Desploy, configure, secure, manage, and monitor devices and applications.
   * 🔵 Application administrator: Keep the organization´s applicaction up and running.
   * 🟠 Database administrator: Direct or perform installation and maintenance of databases in the IT enviroment.